second-state/wasmedge-android/SERVICE_README.md

 ## Features

 - **Bounded Service**: Other apps can bind to the WasmEdge service and control it remotely
-- **Simple Interface**: Clean Kotlin interface for inter-process communication
+- **AIDL-style Interface**: Proper inter-process communication using custom Binder implementation
 - **API Server Control**: Start/stop the WasmEdge API server with custom parameters
 - **Status Monitoring**: Get real-time status and port information
 - **Process Management**: Proper lifecycle management of the WasmEdge subprocess

 ## Service Interface

-The service exposes the following methods through the `IWasmEdgeServiceInterface`:
+The service exposes the following methods through the `IWasmEdgeService` interface:

 ### Methods